This post may include affiliate links; see our disclosure policy.

 • Orange: Substitute the lemon zest and juice for orange zest and juice for an even more citrusy zing (use ¼ teaspoon orange zest instead of ½ teaspoon)

-• Cardamom: Use ¼ teaspoon ground cardamom in the topping, or sprinkle with a hint of ground cardamom when serving (we also love this in a cherry crisp)
+• Cardamom: Use ¼ teaspoon ground cardamom in the topping, or sprinkle with a hint of ground cardamom when serving (I also love this in a cherry crisp)

 • Bourbon or amaretto: Why not?
 Stir in 1 tablespoon amaretto or bourbon for a boozy boost

-Allow this blackberry cobbler recipe o cool for 30 minutes to 1 hour before serving, which lets the texture set and cools it to warm.
-You can also allow it to cool longer until it is room temperature.
-It tastes incredible as is, but we think adding a topping takes it to the next level.
+Allow this blackberry cobbler recipe to cool for 30 minutes to 1 hour before serving, which lets the texture set and cools it to a warm temperature.
+You can also let it cool longer until it reaches room temperature.
+It tastes incredible as is, but I think adding a topping takes it to the next level.
 Here are a few ways to serve it:

 • Vanilla ice cream: Buy a pint or even better, make it homemade